kyma-project/kyma/README.md

 5. Create a branch and start to develop.

+Do not forget about creating unit and acceptance tests if needed.
+For the unit tests, follow the instructions specified in the main `README.md` document of the given project.
+For the details concerning the acceptance tests, go to the corresponding directory inside the `tests` directory.
+Find the information on how to run changes on the cluster without a Docker image in the [Develop a service locally without using Docker](docs/kyma/docs/035-gs-local-develop-no-docker.md) document.

+>**NOTE:** For more details about testing, go to the [Testing Kyma](docs/kyma/docs/026-details-testing.md) document.

 6. Test your changes.

-When you finish, run unit and acceptance tests to verify your changes.
-For the unit tests, follow the instructions specified in the main `README.md` document of the given project.
-To run the acceptance tests, go to the corresponding directory `tests` directory for details.

 ### Project structure